multitroid/multitroid-web/README.md

 websocket to the multitroid server, and displays the session on the webpage.
 This websocket is only used to display state on the webpage, and not for actual playing.

 The player gets a list of snes/emulators they can connect to.
-When connecting, another websocket is created to the server *per console you connect*.
-After the server says OK, *yet another websocket* is created, but this time to SNI/USB2SNES to connect to the console.
+Another websocket is created to *each console* you connect to, and then another ws to the server *per console*.

 To sum it up:
 - Webpage <-ws-> Server